Canada As You Like It Blog

 Foodies can enjoy foraging and culinary hikes that include traditional boil-ups and picnics, while thrill-seekers can take on bucket-list trails, such as those leading to the most easterly point in North America at Cape Spear or to the summit of an inland fjord at Western Brook Pond.

 Walk ancestral trails that predate modern roads or delve into history with fossil and geology hikes.
 Photography enthusiasts will find plenty of inspiration, from the dramatic cliffs of St. John’s to the scenic Avalon Peninsula.
-Gros Morne National Park’s spring Trails, Tales, and Tunes walking festival and September’s Roots, Rants & Roars festival, featuring hiking and gourmet food stops, are not to be missed.
+Gros Morne National Park’s spring Trails, Tales, and Tunes walking festival and September’s Roots, Rants & Roars festival in Elliston, featuring hiking and gourmet food stops, are not to be missed.

 High Tides and Icebergs